pachyderm/examples/bigquery/README.md

 kubectl create secret generic gbqsecret --from-file=gbq-pachyderm-creds.json -n mynamespace
 ```

 3. Run the pipeline template with jsonnet.
 Note, this pipeline will not run immediately, but rather will wait until the next cron tick.
-E.g. if you have it set to 30s, you will wait 30s until the first run of the pipeline.
+E.g. if you have it set to `5m`, you will wait 5 minutes until the first run of the pipeline.

 ```bash
 $ pachctl update pipeline --jsonnet gbq_ingest.jsonnet \